-- the pseudonymisation and encryption of PII; - the ability to ensure the ongoing confidentiality, integrity, availability and resilience of processing systems and services; - the ability to restore the availability and access to PII in a timely manner in the event of a physical or technical incident; and - a process for regularly testing, assessing and evaluating the effectiveness of technical and organisational measures for ensuring the security of the processing.
+- · the pseudonymisation and encryption of PII; - the ability to ensure the ongoing confidentiality, integrity, availability and resilience of processing systems and services; - the ability to restore the availability and access to PII promptly in the event of a physical or technical incident; and - a process for regularly testing, assessing and evaluating the effectiveness of technical and organisational measures for ensuring the security of the processing.

-Law 58/2019 of 8 August (the DPA) provides that the government will identify, through appropriate regulation the minimum-security measures and technical requirements that must be adopted by PII controllers and processors when processing health and genetic data, including minimum measures on:
+Law No. 58/2019 of 8 August 2019 (the DPA) provides that the government will identify, through appropriate regulation the minimumsecurity measures and technical requirements that must be adopted by PII controllers and processors when processing health and genetic data, including minimum measures on:

-- differentiated PII access permissions, based on a 'need to know' principle and the segregation of roles; - · requirements for prior authentication of access to such PII; and - guarantee that logs or other types of electronic registration are kept to allow such data access traceability.
+- differentiated PII access permissions, based on a 'need to know' principle and the segregation of roles; - · requirements for prior authentication of access to such PII; and - a guarantee that logs or other types of electronic registration are kept to allow such data access traceability.

-Regulation has been issued indication minimum-security measures and technical requirements, in some cases mandatory and in other cases, recommended as best practices, for public entities.
+Regulation has been issued indicating minimumsecurity measures and technical requirements - in some cases mandatory; in other cases recommended - as best practices for public entities.